Admission & Requirements

 Apply as a JD student to the Schulich School of Law

-We're glad you are interested in a career in law and in studying with us at the Schulich School of Law.
+We're glad you are interested in a legal career and in studying with us at the Schulich School of Law.
 As Canada's national law school, we welcome students from every province and territory, and this gives our community a range of perspectives not available in many law school settings.
-Your JD degree from Dalhousie will be recognized for Bar admission in all provinces nation-wide.
+Your JD degree from Dalhousie will be recognized for Bar admission in all provinces nationwide.

 How to apply